original creditor

 Why does debt go to a collection?

 A debt collector reaches out to you when you fail to pay your bill for some time, typically three months.
-The debt can be a hospital bill, cell phone bill, car loan, mortgage, or just about any money you owe.
-When you have shown signs of not paying the creditor's debt, they will send your account to collection, meaning that the collection agency will be responsible for getting your money.
+The debt can be a hospital bill, cell phone bill, car loan, mortgage, or any money you owe.
+When you have shown signs of not paying the creditor's debt, they will send your account to collection, meaning the collection agency will be responsible for getting your money.

-There are two scenarios that can occur.
+Two scenarios can occur.

 A collection agency buys your debt from the original creditor and collects the money you owe.

-When a debt goes to collection, they will inform you by phone, email, or mail you about the payment for the overdue bills.
+When a debt goes to collection, they will inform you by phone, email, or mail about the payment of the overdue bills.
 When they first contact you, ask about the amount of debt and the creditor's name & number to ensure that the collection agency is the authorized entity to receive the payment.

 How do creditors work with collection agencies?